Member Organizations

 According to the legislation, ICATT is responsible for: (i) adopting accounting and auditing standards in the jurisdiction; (ii) establishing ethical requirements for its members; (iii) licensing and regulating auditors in the jurisdiction, including the establishment of a quality assurance review system; (iv) prescribing admission requirements; (v) establishing initial and continuing professional development requirements for its members; (vi) investigating and disciplining its members; and (vii) maintaining a public registry of its practicing members.

 Several legislative acts require that audits of certain companies be conducted by an ICATT Member in Practice (MP).
 Candidates for ICATT membership are required to pay a fee; complete three years of practical experience; pass a final examination; and provide two references with at least one from a member of ICATT in good standing.
-ICATT does not conduct its own examinations, but rather operates a Joint Examination Scheme with the Association of Chartered Certified Accountants (ACCA).
+ICATT does not conduct its own examinations but rather operates a Joint Examination Scheme with the Association of Chartered Certified Accountants (ACCA).

 Membership of the institute is mandatory to offer accountancy services to the public.
 The institute issues two types of practicing certificates in order to offer accountancy services in the jurisdiction.
-A Practicing Certificate, which ICATT grants, allows members to undertake general practice work or practice in specialized areas, for example, consultancy or tax preparation, but not audits.
+A Practicing Certificate allows members to undertake general practice work or practice in specialized areas, for example, consultancy or tax preparation, but not audits.
 These members are considered Members Not in Practice (MNPs).
 In order to conduct audits, members of ICATT must hold both a Practicing Certificate and an Auditing Certificate and are categorized as MPs.

 As outlined in the Guideline for the Issuance of Practicing and Auditing Certificates, to qualify for a Practicing Certificate, an individual must (i) be a member of ICATT or another member organization of IFAC approved by Council for at least two years continuously; (ii) complete at least 2,000 hours of relevant practical experience in the area(s) in which the member intends to practice over a minimum period of two years and up to a maximum of four years under a Supervising Principal, after being admitted to ICATT; and (iii) complete a course on ethics and professional practice subjects as approved by ICATT.
 As of the date of the assessment, there is no law that requires accountants to obtain Practicing Certificates from ICATT.
-However, ICATT has reportedly approached the government to pass a law that will require accountants working in public practice to obtain Practicing Certificates.
+However, ICATT has approached the government to pass a law that will require accountants working in public practice to obtain Practicing Certificates.

 -